projectestac/jclic.js/README.md

 ## Known issues

 * This project is a work on progress.
 Some advanced features are not yet implemented.
-* Only a basic implementation of "skin" is provided, without counters nor buttons.
+* Only a basic implementation of "skin" is provided.
-* The JClic reporting system is not yet implemented.
+* The JClic reporting system is partially implemented.
 * Playing of MIDI files is not yet implemented
 * Loading of big (about 10MB) JClic project files from zipped files can crash on tablets and mobile devices with low memory resources.
 This is due to a